digital-asset/ex-structured-products/README.md

     3. Enter CLIXXXABC as bic.
     4. Enter 5678910 as iban.
     5. Click **Submit.**
 8. Go to **Trade Details** and see that the Proposal contract has now been replaced by the Trade contract.
-Note the contract number.
 9. Click on **Include Archived** to show the now archived Proposal contract.
 10. Switch users and log in as Issuer.
 11. Click on **Trade Details.**